-The appeal form will ask if you would like your appeal to be considered with or without an oral hearing.
-Choosing an oral hearing and attending the tribunal can greatly improve your chances of a successful outcome.
+The appeal form will ask if you would like your appeal to be considered with or without a tribunal.
+Choosing and attending a tribunal can greatly improve your chances of a successful outcome.

 The appeal will be considered by an independent appeal tribunal.
 These tribunals are informal - they're not like the courts.
 If you have a carer, they can attend as well to provide information they have about your needs.

 You can contact the Parkinson's UK helpline on 0808 800 0303 or a local advice centre such as Citizens Advice to see if they can give you any support and possibly provide a representative to present your case at the hearing.